Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 5. To verify that the web application is hosted successfully, click the **Web App URL** in the **Development** card.
 This takes you to the web application.

-## Create a Short URL for Your Web Application in Production
+## Create a short URL for your web application in production

 !!! info
     This feature is only available on the Choreo cloud data plane.